Sceptre/sceptre/docs/docs/resolvers.md

-        The following attributes may be available from the base class: self.stack_config  (A dict of data from <stack_name>.yaml) self.environment_config  (A dict of data from config.yaml) self.connection_manager (A connection_manager)
+        The following attributes may be available from the base class: self.stack_config  (A dict of data from <stack_name>.yaml) self.stack.stack_group_config  (A dict of data from config.yaml) self.connection_manager (A connection_manager)
         """
         return self.argument
 ```

 The resolver name is the lower snake-case version of the class name.
+The
-The argument of the resolver (`<value>`) will be available inside the resolver as `self.argument`.
-The resolver subclass above can be used in a stack config file with the following syntax:
+argument of the resolver (`<value>`) will be available inside the resolver as
+`self.argument`.
+The resolver subclass above can be used in a Stack config file
+with the following syntax:

 #### setup.py